 Is online therapy for me?

-Virtual therapy can be a phenomenal way to make time and space for self-exploration, understanding, and growth.
+Virtual therapy can be a phenomenal way to make time and space for support, self-exploration, understanding, and growth.
 It has been shown to have similar outcomes, in terms of patient satisfaction and self-reported growth, as in-person treatment.
 That said, online therapy is not for everyone.
 If you have been diagnosed with a major mental illness such as bipolar disorder, schizophrenia, severe major depressive disorder, or panic disorder, then seeking treatment with an in-person treatment team is recommended.
 Additionally, if you are navigating significant alcohol or substance abuse, then online therapy is not likely to be the right level of care.
 Most importantly, if you experiencing suicidal thoughts, you should call 911 or seek immediate care with your nearest emergency department and continue in follow-up care with a local, in-person therapist.

 What about Talkspace or BetterHelp?

 These can be great options.
 They are affordable and easy to access.
 Things to keep in mind are that these platforms can have a high turnover rate, which might mean you have to cycle through several therapists, and these platforms are usually designed for shorter-term, directed problem-solving, not necessarily for deep, introspective work.
 Also, both Talkspace and BetterHelp have information in their fine print that states sessions through their service are not a substitute for treatment with a licensed mental health professional, and that they do not verify the skills or licensure of the "counselors" provided by their platforms.
 These commercial platforms might be just the right option for your needs, but if you are looking for deeper, ongoing work with the same licensed therapist, these might not be the best choice for you.